joeljosephjin/Torch-Playground/README.md

 Prior libraries for image classification, hyperparameter tuning, report creation, etc..]

+We get 74% zero shot 3 way accuracy on MNIST dataset using Siamese Networks.

 ### formats

 Dataloader: should be of same specific format as loading inbuilt mnist or cifar